xiaochuany/mojo-gpu-puzzles/book/src/howto.md

 ### Compatible GPU

-You'll need a compatible GPU to run the examples.
-[Here](https://docs.modular.com/max/faq#gpu-requirements) is a list of supported GPU architectures.
+You'll need a [compatible GPU](https://docs.modular.com/max/faq#gpu-requirements) to run the examples.

 ### Setting up your environment

-Clone the repository and make sure you have the `magic` CLI installed:
+[Clone the GitHub repository](https://github.com/modular/mojo-gpu-puzzles) and make sure you have the `magic` CLI installed to be able to run the Mojo programs:

 ```bash
 # Clone the repository